bjornbytes/lovr-docs/guides/Compiling.md

 manager.
 The command line tools contain a tool named `sdkmanager` that can be used to install various versions of Android, the Android build tools, and the NDK.

-Android Studio isn't required, but can be used to install the SDK and NDK as well.
+Android Studio isn't required, but can be used to install the SDK, NDK, and Java as well.

 Note where the SDK is installed.
 Some paths in the SDK will need to be specified.